strawberryfield/BBS/docs/code/BBS.DataTier.md

 ##### Summary

-Elements of the table 'Log'.
+Elements of the table 'Log':
+Events log

 <a name='P-Casasoft-BBS-DataTier-DataModel-Log-DateTime'></a>
 ### DateTime `property`